An Improved Bound for Weak Epsilon-Nets in the Plane: Introduction

 \paragraph{Weak $\eps$-nets for convex sets.} In sharp contrast to the case of simply-shaped ranges, no constructions of small-size strong $\eps$-nets exist for general families of convex sets in $\reals^d$, for $d\geq 2$.
 For example, given an underlying set of $n$ points in convex position in $\reals^2$, any strong $\eps$-net with respect to convex ranges must include at least $n-\eps n$ of the points.
-This phenomenon can be attributed to the fact that such families of ranges determine hypergraphs of unbounded VC-dimension.
+Informally, this phenomenon can be attributed to the fact that the VC-dimension of a geometric set system is closely related to the {\it description complexity} of the underlying ranges, and it is unbounded for general convex sets.
 Nevertheless, B\'{a}r\'{a}ny, F\"{u}redi and Lov\'{a}sz \cite{BFL} observed in 1990 that families of convex sets in $\reals^2$ still admit weak $\eps$-nets of cardinality $O(\eps^{-1026})$.
-Alon {\it et al.} \cite{AlonSelections} were the first to show in 1992 that families of convex sets in any dimension $d\geq 1$ admit weak $\eps$-nets whose cardinality is bounded in terms of $1/\eps$ and $d$.
+Alon, B\'{a}r\'{a}ny, F\"{u}redi, and Kleitman \cite{AlonSelections} were the first to show in 1992 that families of convex sets in any dimension $d\geq 1$ admit weak $\eps$-nets whose cardinality is bounded in terms of $1/\eps$ and $d$.
 The subsequent study and application of weak $\eps$-nets bear strong relations to convex geometry, including Helly-type, Centerpoint and Selection Theorems; see \cite[Sections 8 -- 10]{JirkaBook} for a comprehensive introduction.

-For example, Alon and Kleitman \cite{AlonKleitman} used the boundedness of weak $\eps$-nets to prove Hadwiger-Debrunner $(p,q)$-conjecture, which concerns transversal numbers of convex sets in $\reals^d$.
+\paragraph{Weak $\eps$-nets and the Hadwiger-Debrunner Problem.} Alon and Kleitman \cite{AlonKleitman} used the boundedness of weak $\eps$-nets to confirm a long-standing {\it $(p,q)$-conjecture} by Hadwiger and Debrunner \cite{HD}.
+To this end, we say that a family $\K$ of convex sets satisfies the {\it $(p,q)$-property} if any its $p$-size subfamily $\K'\subset \K$ contains a $q$-size subset $\K''\subset \K$ with a non-empty common intersection $\bigcap \K''\neq \emptyset$.
+Hadwiger and Debrunner conjectured (and Alon and Kleitman showed) that for every positive integers $p,q$ and $d$ that satisfy $p\geq q\geq d+1$, there exists an integer $C_d(p,q)<\infty$ so that the following statement holds: Any family $\K$ of convex sets in $\reals^d$ with the $(p,q)$-property admits a transversal by at most $C_d(p,q)$ points.\footnote{The celebrated Helly Theorem yields a transversal by a {\it single} point in the case $p=q=d+1$ whenever $|\K|\geq d+1$.} Showing good quantitative estimates for the Hadwiger-Debrunner numbers $C_d(p,q)$ requires tight asymptotic bounds for weak $\eps$-nets; see the latest study by Keller, Smorodinsky and Tardos \cite{Shakhar}, and the concluding discussion in Section \ref{Sec:Conclude}.

+Very recently, lower bounds for several of the above questions -- including strong and weak $\eps$-nets with respect to line ranges \cite{BS18}, and the 2-dimensional Hadwiger-Debrunner numbers $C_2(p,q)$ \cite{KS18} -- were improved using the novel combinatorial machinery of hypergraph containers \cite{BMS,SaxTh}.